lessonly/lesson.ly-api-docs/README.md

 Lesson.ly API Docs
 ========

-The docs are built with Slate.
+The docs are built with [Slate](https://github.com/tripit/slate).
 See below.

-To update the docs:
+To update the docs, commit your changes and run:

-`$ rake`
+`$ rake publish`

-The output will be in ./builds.
-Copy the files in that folder directly into the Lesson.ly Amazon S3 bucket called "docs.lesson.ly".
+The changes will be immediately available at [docs.lesson.ly](http://docs.lesson.ly).
+Don't forget to `$ git push` your changes as well.

 Slate
 ========